 - The idea.

 Not every idea can turn into a great business.
 As a business owner or an aspiring entrepreneur, you need to be realistic whether your idea will work or not.
 It takes a lot of courage to be able to judge it objectively but it’s important that your idea solves a problem.
 You need to research the market, competition and find out whether your idea is potentially profitable.
-Moreover it’s crucial that you are really passionate about your product or a service and you believe that you can be the best at it.
-After you decide objectively that your idea in fact can make a difference you need to invite right people on the bus.
+Moreover, it’s crucial that you are really passionate about your product or a service and you believe that you can be the best at it.
+After you decide objectively that your idea, in fact, can make a difference you need to invite the right people on the bus.